 This controls how long the lens is exposed, taking in light.
 You need some time to capture the elusive northern lights, so try 10 seconds to begin with and then adjust it to your liking.

-Check out www.whatson.is/northern-lights for a great list of useful tips and tricks to help you get the most out of your northern lights hunt!
+Check out this guide to the Northern lights in Iceland for a great list of useful tips and tricks to help you get the most out of your northern lights hunt!